vulkano-rs/vulkano-book/src/windowing/introduction.md

 });
 ```

-What this code does is block the main thread forever, and calls the closure whenever the events
+What this code does is block the main thread forever, and calls the closure whenever the event
 loop (which we used to create our window) receives an event.
 These events include the events that
 are tied to our window, such as mouse movements.